sesiii/NGO_Management_system/README.md

 1. Clone the repository.
 2. Install all the required dependencies.
-3. Ensure MySQL is installed on your system.
+3. Set up your mysql account, run the commands in the mysql terminal from the file "MYSQL setup"
 4. Create four tables in a database named "ngo_management".
+5. Change the route in the python file to you mysql database.
-5. That's it!
+6. That's it!
 You're ready to run the app.

 Alternatively, you can directly access the app through [tinyurl.com/sesiii](tinyurl.com/sesiii).